Words by Dalene Heck / Photography by Dalene and Pete Heck (unless noted)

 We honestly had no idea what we were getting ourselves into when an evening at the Inn at Bay Fortune was presented to us.
 Yes, we had heard of Chef Michael Smith, but never expected that the opportunity to feast at his Inn was so attainable.

 We ate until we were truly ready to burst but still could not stop ourselves.
-And as it was served family style, we enjoyed company with people from all over Canada for several hours.
-It was, without a doubt, the most exquisite culinary experience either of us have ever had.
+And as it was served family style, we enjoyed the company of people from all over Canada for several hours.
+It was, without a doubt, the most exquisite culinary experience either of us have ever had, and it’s no wonder it’s one the most popular restaurants in PEI.
 (Maybe becoming food bloggers wouldn’t be such a bad idea after all if we could be guaranteed this all of the time.)

 Rick’s Fish and Chips

-Yes, I relied on my ol’ standby chicken fingers at this stop, while Pete tucked into two pieces of haddock and pile of fries, served pseudo-old-timey style on staged newspaper.
+Yes, I relied on my ol’ standby chicken fingers at this stop, while Pete tucked into two pieces of haddock and a pile of fries, served pseudo-old-timey style on staged newspaper.
 He found his first piece of fish slightly chewy but the second one worthy of every piece of praise it earns.

 Blue Mussel Cafe